OpenFAST/openfast/docs/source/user/aerodyn/input.rst

     This feature is currently not implemented due to a lag between the `dev` and `dev-unstable`  branch.

 .. note::
     Link to previous inputs: `AFAeroMod=1` implies `AoA34=False`.
-But to have a fair comparison between steady and unsteady aerodynamics model, it would be best to set `AoA34=True` when when doing quasi-steady aero.
+But to have a fair comparison between steady and unsteady aerodynamics model, it would be best to set `AoA34=True` when doing quasi-steady aero.